About the Tribal Housing Pre-Development Fund

 Workshops

-The California Strategic Growth Council will be hosting a series of virtual and in-person workshops in February and March 2026 to get feedback on the Draft Guidelines of this program.
+The California Strategic Growth Council will be hosting a series of virtual and in-person workshops from January to March 2026 to get feedback on the Draft Guidelines of this program.
+Workshops will be held in partnership with various Tribes and Tribal-serving organizations across the state of California.
+People from Indigenous backgrounds are encouraged to attend.
 Please see the Calendar below or sign up for updates to receive information about upcoming workshops in your area.
-People from Indigenous backgrounds are encouraged to attend.

 Calendar